 The exploration of their aggressive tendencies above makes them sound like challenging fish.
 But conflicts over dominance don’t happen every day.
 And if you have enough females in the tank, your males will maintain the mild-mannered persona for which they are known.

 But even if your angels start acting aggressively, the mollies can hold their own.
 So you have nothing to worry about.
 That being said, there are times when the aggression between mollies and angelfish grows to unacceptable levels.
 When that happens, separate them.

 Having multiple fish types in the same tank is what adds beauty and mystery to your aquarium.
 Nevertheless, by doing so, we get around the fish’s natural habitat.
 Sometimes mixing two different kinds may end up with aggression.

 However, this is usually not the case with mollies.
-They typically get along with other freshwater fish and considered peaceful kind.
+They typically get along with other freshwater fish and are considered peaceful.
 Nonetheless, angelfish are a bit different.
 They tend to be aggressive.

 Luckily, mollies are also known to stand on their own and adjust to a hostile environment.
 That also stands in their favor in terms of coexistence with angelfish, which belong to the cichlids family.
 They, in turn, are known for their temperament.